Community & voluntary controlled schools

 Looked after children, previously looked after children and children who come under the Fair Access Protocol will take precedence over those on the waiting list.

-Right of appeal
+Right to appeal

 Admission out of normal age group

-The request will be considered in conjunction with the school and the parent, and the admission authority for the school will decide on whether the child should be offered delayed admission or not.
+The request will be considered in conjunction with the school and the parent, and the admission authority for the school (the local authority) will decide on whether the child should be offered admission out of the normal age group.
 The decision will consider the circumstances of each case and will be made in the best interests of the child concerned, in accordance with the requirements of the School Admissions Code (2021).
 The decision, and the reasons for it, will be communicated to the parent in writing.
-Where a child is offered a place at a school but not in the year group preferred there will be no right of appeal.

-In -year admissions are for children wanting to move school during the year or for children moving into the area during the school year.
 An application should be made online at www.bolton.gov.uk/admissions.
 The local authority will respond to your application within 15 school days.
 Where a place cannot be offered at your preferred school, you will be offered a place at the next nearest school to your home address with a place available.

 Where a child remains unplaced and is unable to secure a school place through the in-year admissions process, the child will be referred into Bolton’s fair access process.
 This may take up to an additional 20 school days to finalise your child’s place.